How to Design a Website: A Step-by-Step Guide from Idea to Launch

 One popular website platform is WordPress, a content management system (CMS).
-It’s great for creating various websites – from digital resumes and online directories to large eCommerce stores.
+WordPress is great for creating various websites – from digital resumes and online directories to large eCommerce stores.
 Its robust blogging tools also make it a go-to choice for content creators.

 Using WordPress requires purchasing a web hosting service to make the site available to the public.
 For a personal or small business website, a shared hosting service should suffice.
 For a small website, you might even try web hosting for free.

-At Hostinger, our shared hosting plans cost from ₹69/month to ₹249/month.
+At Hostinger, our shared hosting plans cost from ₹69/month to ₹269/month.
 All subscriptions include a 99.9% uptime guarantee, a free SSL certificate, and regular backups to keep the files safe.

 Should you need help with the setup, our 24/7 customer support team will be ready to assist you via live chat.

 Here are the primary benefits of using WordPress:

 - User-friendly.
 WordPress’s menu-driven interface is easy to use for users of any skill level, from novices to website developers.